Why Do Some Businesses Resist Adopting a Translation Management System (TMS)?

 4. Lack of Time

 To get familiar with new systems and technologies, you have to invest some time.
 Some businesses don’t innovate because they don’t want to spend time on innovation, all they care about is the working hours.
 Such companies hesitate to invest in employee training, which is essential to implementing new technology.
 For global businesses, it is important to bring in the latest technology even at a small scale, it will optimize your workflow and allow you to manage more work in less time.
 Clients and stakeholders indeed get used to doing things in a certain way, and it is not easy to make them switch to new systems.

-It is not always the fear of innovation that prevents a business to change, many businesses keep relying on traditional processes because they don’t trust the latest technology.
+It is not always the fear of innovation that prevents a business from changing, many businesses keep relying on traditional processes because they don’t trust the latest technology.
 Many businesses think that TMS tools are not reliable enough and the translations generated by these systems are not as good as human translations.
 There is a whole debate about whether or not TMSs are about quality translations.
-They keep doubting the significance of technology that makes them left behind in the global landscape.
-It is true that not all TMS are up to the mark, you have only bought a professional TMS from a reliable service provider.
+They keep doubting the significance of technology which makes them left behind in the global landscape.
+It is true that not all TMSs are up to the mark, you have only bought a professional TMS from a reliable service provider.